dev-mdirfan/DBMS/README.md

 # DML
 The SQL command that deals with manipulation with ata present in the database belongs to DML or data and includes most of the SQL

-- List of SQL Commands
+## List of SQL Commands
-    - select
+- ### select
     - It is used to retrieve the data from database
     - Syntax
         - select column1, column2, column3 from table where condition
     - Syntax for all columns
+        - SELECT * FROM TABLE;
+        - SELECT * FROM TABLE WHERE MARKS>50;
-    - insert
+- ### insert
-        - It is used to insert data into a table
+    - It is used to insert data into a table.
+    - first method is specify only the value of data to be inserted without the columns names
+        - Syntax
+            - INSERT INTO table_name VALUES(value1, value2, value3, ...)
+    - Columns name and VALUES
+        - In the which we want to fill and their corresponding values as shown below -
+            - INSERT INTO TABLE_NAME(COL1, COL2, COL3, ...)
+VALUES (VAL, VAL2, VAL3, ...)
-    - update
+- ### update
     - It is used to update the data from existing table
-    - delete
+- ### delete
     - It is used to delete records from database table

 ### Q1.
 You have a table student (NAME, ROLLNO, FATHERNAME, ADD, MARKS)
-- Display the details of student whose name Alok
+- Display the details of student whose name **Alok**
 - Display the name and Roll.No of the student whose name is Amit and father's name Ragav
 - Display the name and Roll.No of the student whose marks > 50
 - display the name and address of the student whose  no. is 10203005060